Karen people

 Karen insurgent groups, led primarily by the Karen National Union (KNU), have waged war against the Burmese government since early 1949.
 The original aim of the KNU was to create an independent Karen homeland called Kawthoolei, but since 1976 they have shifted towards calling for a federal system in Myanmar instead.
-Even so, the KNU has declined invitations to speak with the Burmese government.
+Even so, the KNU has declined invitations to speak with the Burmese junta.